AcruxDevelopment/AcruxDevelopment/README.md

-# ACRUX STUDIOS
+# Acrux Development
-@AcruxStudios is a small group of developers dedicated to create Tools, Experimentak "Joke" Programming Languages, Games, Etc.
+@AcruxDevelopment develops desktop applications and programming languages using different technologies<br>
-Languages Used: C#, C++, Python, Java, Renpy
+C, C++, C#, Java, Python.
-Technology: The .NET Framework, Unity Engine, RenpySDK
+Unity

 <!---
 AcruxStudios/AcruxStudios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.